nahati/contao-isotope-stock/README.md

 - Mark product as available again when the requested quantity has been reduced.
 - Mark product as soldout in case is.
 - Handle the consequences of the above for user prompting.
-- Message via Backend if product is reserved but not yet sold.
+- Message via Backend Dashboard if product is reserved but not yet sold.

 Gives you the opportunity to user friendly handle different types of products in one gallery:
 - products that you marked as not for sale